Block-Farms/Chainlink-Job-Spec-Template-Smart-Contract-Archive/README.md

-# Chainlink Job Spec Template Smart Contract Database
+# Chainlink Job Spec Template Smart Contract Archive

 ### What is a Job?